What Causes Resentment In A Relationship?

 Someone who has to constantly monitor their partner’s feelings and keep them happy may wind up feeling that their own emotional needs aren’t being met.
 A similar dynamic can arise if one partner seems to be putting more effort into expressing love and care.

-A mismatch with physical intimacy in a relationship
+A mismatch with physical intimacy in relationships

 Another common source of resentment is a feeling that one’s sexual needs are being neglected, if sex is a component of a given romantic relationship.
 This may happen if one person shows little concern for their partner’s pleasure, or if one person rarely initiates or shows interest in sex.
 Ironically, a mismatch in sexual desire can often be traced back at least partly to preexisting resentment about the division of labor or similar issues.

-Sacrificing personal interests
+Sacrificing personal interests and creating anger

 In long-term partnerships, one person can sometimes wind up sacrificing personal priorities such as career opportunities or closeness to family members for the sake of the other person or for the relationship itself.
 This can spark happiness and closeness, but it can also sometimes trigger resentment and other negative emotions over time, especially when there is a lack of healthy communication in the relationship.